eescottie/opensrc_analog/README.md

 ```
 ./run_xschem opamp_dc.sch
 ```
 The DC OP schematic window pops up.
-There are three important buttons at the top right corner of the schematic window:
+There are three important buttons at the top right corner of the schematic window (click the picture if it is too small for you):
 - Nelist:     To generate the netlist
 - Simulate:   Start simulation
 - Waves:      Launch waveform viewer